 |90 days (and 1-yr.
 IID), 3 years, Permanent|

 |Mandatory Alcohol Education, Assessment and Treatment||Assessment & Treatment|

 |Ignition Interlock Device

-Getting arrested for a DUII is no laughing matter.
-A DUII conviction can have lasting consequences on your criminal record, your driving record, and more.
-If you have been arrested and charged with an intoxicated driver offense in Oregon, a good first step is to have an Oregon DUII attorney evaluate your case for free.
+Getting arrested for a DUI is no laughing matter.
+A DUI conviction can have lasting consequences on your criminal record, your driving record, and more.
+If you have been arrested and charged with an intoxicated driver offense in Oregon, a good first step is to contact a local DUI attorney to discuss your case.